cowwoc/requirements.java/README.md

 * Use `assert` with `assumeThat().elseThrow()` for sanity checks.
 When assertions are disabled, the checks will get removed.
 * Use `checkIf().elseGetMessages()` to return failure messages without throwing an exception.
   This is the fastest validation approach, ideal for web services.
 * To enhance the clarity of failure messages, you should provide parameter names, even when they are optional.
+  In other words, favor `assumeThat(value, name)` to `assumeThat(value)`.

 ## Third-party libraries and tools